 A further comparison of the noise levels for the GOES-15 Sounder with those from previous GOES Sounders is presented in Table 4.5.
-Noise levels are in general much improved over those for older GOES, with GOES-13 through GOES-15 having lower noise in most bands than GOES-8 through 12.
+Noise levels are in general much improved over those for older GOES Sounders, with GOES-13 through GOES-15 having lower noise in most bands as compared to GOES-8 through 12.